Setup Menus in Admin Panel

 • The use of the environment.

-The period of your child's life between birth and age five is known as the Early Years Foundation Stage (EYFS) by the government and early childhood specialists.
-This is a crucial phase since it gets your child ready for school and gets them set up for future learning and achievement.
+The government and early childhood professionals refer to the period of your child’s life between birth and age five as the Early Years Foundation Stage (EYFS).
+This is an important stage since it prepares your child for school and sets them up for future learning and accomplishment.

 Secure Payment